-Before we get into the detail of beer in Argentina, a bit of background.
+But before we get into the detail of Argentinian beer brands, a bit of background.
 Argentina – and especially Buenos Aires – has managed to retain much of its conquistadores’ European flair.
 Colourful and vibrant everywhere you go, Argentina is the birthplace of the tango; and dancing plays a big role in both people’s lifestyle and partying habits.

 Despite now being owned by the Brazilian company AmBev, Quilmes is still somewhat of a national jewel, sporting the Argentine colours of blue and white.
 The beer was founded by a German immigrant Otto Emberg in 1888, taking the name from the town of its inception, famed for its water quality.
 It is the only truly national ‘local’ beer you can find, with many other smaller regional beers now beginning to expand into other parts of the country, such as Patagonia and Andes.